ArcaneEngineer/ECS-tutorials/part3.md

 The upshot is that if raw data is provided in the function call, use it -- else randomly generate data within acceptable ranges.

-In future, I would like to abstract this logic so we don't need `if-else` blocks between every single `init*` concrete function.
+In future, I would like to abstract this logic so we don't need `if-else` blocks between every single `init*` concrete function (`initTransform`, `initMotion` etc.).
 But as there are only three of them at present, this suffices for now.
 (In OOP, this change could be made using either a base `class` / virtual method, or by the use of `interfaces` or `traits`.)

 ### The Null Design Pattern